bowenyu066/language-shapes-reasoning/final_blog.md

 ### Token Length Analysis

 To measure representation efficiency independent of any single tokenizer's biases, we tokenize model outputs using five different tokenizers: Qwen3-8B, DeepSeek-V3, Seed-Coder-8B, Llama-3.1-8B, and GPT-4o (via tiktoken).
 For fair comparison, we restrict analysis to problems where the model answered correctly in both English and Chinese, ensuring we compare token counts for successful reasoning chains rather than failed attempts.
 We report the ratio of Chinese to English token counts, where values below 1.0 indicate that Chinese uses fewer tokens for equivalent reasoning.
+We also analyze raw character lengths to distinguish intrinsic density (characters) from realized density (tokens).

 ## Results and Analysis